jlmelville/smallvis/docs/opt.md

 [initialization](https://jlmelville.github.io/smallvis/init.html) experiments
 suggested there was no particular reason to believe this was a bad choice.
-The DBD results given here aren't exactly the same as those in the initialization experiment, due to various minor code changes since that
+The DBD results given here aren't exactly the same as those in the initialization experiment, due to various minor code changes since then.

 ## Evaluation